luis-park-plurilock/llm-fastapi/README.md

 Alternatively, instead of using convert-lora-to-ggml.py, you can use the merge_and_unload function from the Peft library to merge the base model with LoRA adapters, producing a Huggingface-formatted model.
 This merged model can then be converted to a .gguf file using convert-hf-to-gguf.py.

-By following these steps, you can ensure compatibility with Ollama servers and leverage the full capabilities of your fine-tuned models.

 ### Dataset Requirements
 The datasets passed into the finetuning API **must** be in this format: